-We see significant opportunities for researchers to use our Proteograph Product Suite for diagnostic development.
-Similar to the way in which NGS enabled the development of ecosystems that included genomics-based diagnostics in disease areas such as cancer and rare genetic diseases, we see the unbiased, deep and scalable proteomic information provided by our Proteograph solution potentially creating ecosystems, including proteomics and multi-omics based diagnostics in cancer and other complex disease areas.
-To help accelerate the future growth of this end-market, we spun-out a new company, PrognomIQ, that will leverage our Proteograph Product Suite to develop multi-omics tests for health and disease.
-We expect that PrognomIQ will be our customer.
-We expect that our Proteograph solution will be used by other companies in the healthcare testing space, and we will support all of these customers as the ecosystem grows.
-We plan to enable our customers by providing our Proteograph Product Suite for their basic research and translational research applications, as they develop their own diagnostic applications.
+We see significant opportunities for researchers to use the Proteograph Product Suite for diagnostic development.
+Similar to the way in which NGS enabled the development of ecosystems that included genomics-based diagnostics in disease areas such as cancer and rare genetic diseases, we see the unbiased, deep and scalable proteomic information provided by the Proteograph solution potentially creating ecosystems, including proteomics and multi-omics based diagnostics in cancer and other complex disease areas.
+We expect that the Proteograph solution will be used by companies in the healthcare testing space, including PrognomIQ, and we will support all of these customers as the ecosystem grows.
+We plan to enable our customers by providing the Proteograph Product Suite for their basic research and translational research applications, as they develop their own diagnostic applications.